 That’s just a small part of her legacy.
 Tanden, who is the president of the Center for American Progress and named one of the most powerful women in Washington D.C. boasts a career spanning multiple decades and several presidential campaigns beginning with Michael Dukakis in 1988 and most recently for the first female major-party nominee for president in 2016.

-“I’ve worked a couple of presidential campaigns,” Tanden said on the Bros4AMerica podcast.
-“They had 72 contacts.
-I’ve worked on a few presidential campaigns.
-Neither I nor anyone I knew interacted with any Russians at any point on any campaign that I’ve ever been a part of it.
+“[The Trump campaign] had 72 contacts [with Russians],” Tanden said on the Bros4AMerica podcast.
+“I’ve worked on a few presidential campaigns.
+Neither I nor anyone I knew ever interacted with any Russians at any point on any campaign that I’ve ever been a part of.
 The fact that Donald Trump asked for help and on the same day Russians launched a major attack on [Hillary Clinton’s] email server…”

 For those on the right cozying up to, and those on the left ignoring or minimizing the threat posed to our democracy by Vladimir Putin and his ongoing attacks on us…here's a little refresher about who we are dealing with. pic.twitter.com/qZoJuzIAO3

-When recalling those pesky stolen e-mails nearly two years out, Tanden is feeling settled about what was at the time “horrific,” “painful,” and the “worst moment” of her professional life.
+When recalling those pesky stolen e-mails nearly two years out, Tanden is feeling settled about what was at the time “horrific,” “painful,” and the “worst moment of [her] professional life.”

 Indeed, our democracy is at a dangerous in-roads that only a concerned citizenry can overcome, regardless of whether blame can be attributed only to Russian interventionism or whether it constitutes criminal wrongdoing should not matter.
 It is wrong.

-Tanden also had measured but resolute words for Mr. Trump, stating affirmatively that should the Democrats have the political courage, and should they indeed pull off a blue wave this November, then depending on Special Counsel Robert Mueller’s report, they “absolutely should impeach him.”
+Tanden also had measured but resolute words for Mr. Trump, stating affirmatively that should the Democrats have the political courage, and should they indeed pull off a blue wave this November, that depending on Special Counsel Robert Mueller’s report, they “absolutely should impeach him.”

 #Shithole Of The Week

-Bros for America: The Podcast is now available across I-Tunes, Google, and all other platforms.
-It is executive produced, hosted, and moderated by Alex Mohajer and features panelists Thomas McAbee, Rance Collins, and Daniel Fusselman.
+Bros for America: The Podcast is now available across iTunes, Spotify, Google, and all other platforms.
+It is executive produced, hosted, and moderated by Alex Mohajer and features panelists and co-hosts Thomas McAbee, Rance Collins, and Daniel Fusselman.
 It is recorded using Skype and E-Camm Tools, edited using Audacity, and powered/distributed by Blubrry/Powerpress.
 The theme music is “Operatic 3” by Vibe Mountain, with Chris Zabriskie’s “It’s Always Too Late To Start” on closing credits.
 Interstitial music this week is “Let’s Be Friends” by Sylan.
 Special thanks to Nelson Melegrito, Matt Garrett, and Hillary Clinton.

 Also published on Medium.